wwu-mmll/gatenet/README.md

 ### Method

 GateNets key feature is to take into account the context of measurements alongside a single cell/event measurement.
-So, to predict the class/type of a single cell the neural network is feed with the single event measurement + (ca. 1000) event measurements of the same sample.
+So, to predict the class/type of a single cell the neural network is feed with the single event measurement + (ca. 1000) event measurements of the respective sample.

 This allows it to **autonomously correct for batch effects** as it "sees the scatter plot" not just the single scatter point!